 A Foreigner’s Perspective on Japan has their next victim, TJ.
 TJ and I have known each other for more than 3 years now, after first meeting each other on a night out on the town (in Tokyo).
 We soon gelled over things like Australia.
 We also share common topics like living in Japan as a foreigner and even politics among other things (did someone say alcohol?).

 When I approached TJ about interviewing him on FAQ, he was more than happy to lend his views and advice.
-Especially for the benefit of others travelling, studying or living here.
+Especially for the benefit of others traveling, studying or living here.

-Being born in Japan and now a local of Sumida Prefecture in Tokyo, TJ has a truly unique perspective about Japan.
-He can also compare his life here to living abroad.
-For example, he spent most of his elementary school days in Tokyo, but after that lived abroad in places like Thailand and Canada.
+TJ has a truly unique perspective about Japan.
+He was born in Japan and is a local of Sumida Prefecture in Tokyo.
+He too, can compare his life here to living abroad.
+For example, he spent most of his elementary school days in Tokyo.
+But after that, he lived abroad in places like Thailand and Canada.
 He also finished the rest of his secondary and tertiary education in Australia.
 Following that, he was conscripted into the South Korean military for several years as an interpreter.